frconor-ebook/meditations/_posts/2025-03-28-the-pharisee-and-the-publican.md

 "Silence is one of the chief means that we have that enable us to enter into the spirit of prayer; silence disposes us to establish vital, ongoing relations with God.
 It is difficult to find a pious person who, at the same time, talks a lot.
 On the contrary, those who possess the spirit of prayer love silence.

-"Since time immemorial, silence has been considered a rampart of innocence, the shield against temptations, and the fertile source of recollection.
+"Since time immemorial, silence has been considered the rampart of innocence, the shield against temptations, and the fertile source of recollection.
 Silence fosters prayer because it awakens good thoughts in our hearts.
 St. Bernard says it enables the soul to think better about God and about the realities of heaven.
-For this\...reason, all the saints have ardently loved silence" (R. Sarah, Conclusion).
+For this \[simple\] reason, all the saints have ardently loved silence" (R. Sarah, Conclusion).

 Lord, help me to look forward to those periods, and opportunities for those periods, of silence that you give me.